 Lead management is vital to keep your pipeline fresh and full of potential customers.
-However, knowing how succeed at lead management can make the difference between converting them and losing them.
+However, knowing how to succeed at lead management can make the difference between converting them and losing them.

 Once you generate your leads, proper lead management will score them, guide them through the sales funnel, and convert them into paying customers.

-In this article, we’ll tell you everything you need to know about lead management, as well as how to choose lead management software, and how to create an effective lead management system.
+In this article, we’ll tell you everything you need to know about lead management, as well as how to choose lead management software and how to create an effective lead management system.

 But what is lead management?
 How can you develop an effective lead management system?